JelindoGames/UnityVisualScriptingTutorials/Tutorials/5_NestingGraphs.md

 <img alt="img2.png" height="200" src="../Images/5/img2.png"/>

 Click on the Subgraph node, and take a look at the Node Inspector on the top left.
-There, we can create a new graph.

 <img alt="img3.png" height="200" src="../Images/5/img3.png"/>

 Note how similar the interface is to that of the Script Machine component.
 We can either make an embedded graph (in this case, embedded in this *graph*, not the gameObject), or we can reference a graph file.

-- Note that we *cannot* reference a graph that's embedded in a gameObject.
+***Note that we *cannot* reference a graph that's embedded in a gameObject.***

 Let's stick with the embedded option, and give our subgraph the title "SumIntegersUpTo."
 Click "Edit Graph."
 The resulting interface should look like this: